elegant-scipy/elegant-scipy/markdown/ch3.markdown

  - ``np.hanning``, ``np.hamming``, ``np.bartlett``, ``np.blackman``,
    ``np.kaiser``: Tapered windowing functions.

+It is also used to perform fast convolutions of large inputs by ``scipy.signal.fftconvolve`.

 SciPy wraps the Fortran FFTPACK library—it is not the fastest out there, but unlike packages such as FFTW, it has a permissive free